openequella/openequella.github.io/guides/SecurityAdminGuide.md

 **Privileges**

-EQUELLA provides a privilege for every system task.
+openEQUELLA provides a privilege for every system task.
 Privileges have an associated object (for example, a resource, workflow, collection etc.) and can also have a textual string (e.g. EDIT_SCHEMA=edit this schema).
 The raw privilege (EDIT_SCHEMA) only is displayed in the Security Manager and the string (edit this schema) is displayed on the object’s Access Control or Security page.

 ### Actions
 Each ACL element has an associated Grant or Revoke action.